 - 1. Bring a 3 m long folding ruler, or equivalent rigid measuring device, and 0.5m x 0.5m frames used to lay out the belowground biomass sampling areas. - Locate the SW corner of the clip cell.
 When integrating Plant Belowground Biomass and clipharvest at agricultural sites, the Clip List coordinate will serve as the SW corner of the clip cell rather than the clip strip.
-For example, the left-most flag in Figure 2 is placed at the coordinate provided in the Clip List. - a.
+For example, the left-most flag in Figure 3 is placed at the coordinate provided in the Clip List. - a.
 Clip List coordinates at Agricultural sites have the standard meaning when Plant Belowground Biomass sampling is NOT integrated with the Ag clip-harvest. - 3.
-Rotate clockwise until you are facing perpendicular to crop rows (Figure 2). - 4.
+Rotate clockwise until you are facing perpendicular to crop rows (Figure 3). - 4.
 Use the rigid measuring stick to lay out the 3 m long left side of a 3.0m x 0.5m clip cell. - 5.
 Use the 0.5m x 0.5m frames to layout the plant belowground biomass sampling areas at either end of the clip cell.
-Flag the lower-left corner of the cell and the upper-right corner of the cell.
+Flag the lower-left corner of the cell and the upper-right corner of the cell. - a.
+Flagging should remain if soil sampling occurs prior to agricultural clip harvest and allowed by the site host. - b.
+Note that the clip-strip may be wider than 0.5 m for some crop types. - 6.
+Delineate a clip strip of the appropriate dimensions; the long edge of the clip strip should remain perpendicular to crop rows.